Age of consent in the United States: History of Georgia laws

 Georgia was resistant to raising its age of consent in the Progressive Era.
 In 1894, the Georgia Supreme Court reversed the conviction of a man convicted of raping a 10-year-old girl because the age of consent in Georgia was 10 at the time.
 Nonetheless, the Court recommended raising the Georgia age of consent, saying "the age of consent in many States is higher than in this State, and should be made higher here; and a committee of ladies" is petitioning to do that.

-As it turned out, Georgia's age of consent remained at 10 until 1918, and then it raised to 14.
+As it turned out, Georgia's age of consent remained at 10 until 1918, when it was raised to 14.
 After the 1918 law changes, Georgia still had the lowest age of consent in the country, because all 47 other states had raised their ages of consent to 16 or 18.
 The Georgia age of consent remained at 14 until 1995, when a bill proposed by Steve Langford to make 16 the age of consent passed.